 General settings for the Plex Media Server.
 You can access these under Settings > Server > General in Plex Web App.

-If you haven’t yet signed into your Plex account on your Plex Media Server, you can do so here.
-Enter your username (or email) and password for your Plex account.
+If you haven’t yet claimed (signed in to) your Plex account on your Plex Media Server, you can do so here.
+Claiming the server will associate the server with your Plex account.

 Related Page: Sign in to Your Plex Account

 The version number your currently-installed Plex Media Server will be listed on the page.

 When you visit the server settings page, a check will automatically be made to see if there is an updated version of Plex Media Server available.
 Information about the update status is displayed here, including the ability to download or install an update if one is available.